wgottwalt/gnu_modula2_playground/README.md

 had to do thourough testing and GCC code reading to understand how to deal with that, hence I included some testing code.
 The way how it is done here is a GCC feature.
 I'm pretty sure that this will not work with other Modula-2 compilers.

+-- game of life --

+Just a simple implementation of Conways Game of Life algorithm as an console version using simple printing and ANSI Escape sequences to make the field stay in position.
+I noticed some really odd behavior in the Storage class of the Modula-2s own libs.
+ALLOCATE/DEALLOCATE do not work correctly and reports odd errors from time to time.
+I went for the basic malloc/free clib functions.
+I made Field module (the actual game of life implementation) quite flexible for being able to play around and test things.
+It is also the first time I seriosly tried to use Modula-2 sets/packedsets... uhm, it is usable, but I wouldn't call it fun.